 Perhaps the universe would sort out the rest.
 After all, the universe upgraded this Easter Island trip into a round-the-world trip!

 I decided to take the long way to Tahai.
-Meaning to say, the streets that curved and hugged the contours of the coast, rather than the straighter roads cutting across the only town on Easter Island.
+Meaning to say, I chose the streets that curved and hugged the contours of the coast, rather than the straighter roads cutting across Hanga Roa, the only town on Easter Island.
 I reckoned it would be a more scenic route to Ahu Tahai.

 Rapa Nui was different from all other islands I had visited before.
 It is almost completely denuded of vegetation – which I kind of expected, given its eco-suicide legend.
 Its coastline is jagged, black, and rocky, attesting to volcanic origins.
 For the most part, the landscape is grassy, with no forest to speak of.
 It is said that the strong winds and rains of the Pacific had stripped away the soil once the forest cover was lost, and now the island struggles to restore its ecology.

-But the inhabited portions of the island are, by contrast, quite normal.
-There are flowers and trees in the lawns, hedges and shrubs by the roadside.
+But the inhabited portions of the island were, by contrast, quite normal.
+There were flowers and trees in the lawns, hedges and shrubs by the roadside.
 The human desire for vegetation was evident.

 The coastal sculptures of Easter Island